How to start a Freelance Photography Business

 Starting your own business means you’ll have to become the CEO of your company who happens to do the photography work as well.
 You won’t be able to hire people at first so you’ll need to be prepared to take on the many roles needed to properly manage your business.

-A lot of people overlook this and feel overwhelmed by the amount of work facing them 2 months into their business.
+A lot of people overlook this and feel overwhelmed by the amount of work facing them.
 One thing that will help you deal with this is changing how you perceive your business.

-Don’t think of it as you simply trying to earn money by taking photos of people.
-You’re running a media company that specializes in photography.
+You shouldn’t think of it as simply trying to earn money by taking photos of people.
+You’re running a multi-faceted media company that happens to specialize in photography.
 Your company has goals that it needs to achieve and you’re the one responsible for making it happen.

 As CEO of your newly founded company, there are some administration tasks you’ll need to take care of.
-You’ll need to register your business name and also open a business bank account.
+You will need to register your business name and also open a business bank account.

-You will need to decide which payment methods your company accepts and get them all ready to accept payments.
-You’ll also need to find out if you need any license or permits to operate in your area.
+You will need to decide which payment methods your company will accept and ensure they are all actively accepting payments.
+You may also need to find out if you need any license or permits to operate in your area.
 While doing this you’ll need to keep all your business documents organized and easily accessible.

-Generally, businesses have an administration staff to handle these types of tasks.
-When you’re first starting out you’ll have to handle this work on top of your client work.
+Generally, businesses have an administration team to handle these types of day to day tasks.
+When you’re first starting out you will probably have to handle this work as well as your client work.

-It’s important you organize yourself to handle everything on time and still leave time to provide your clients with a quality product.
+It’s important you ensure to organize yourself to handle everything on time and still leave time to provide your clients with a quality product.

 In order to meet your income goals, you’ll need to have fixed prices.
-This also helps you find your ideal client (the type that can afford your prices).
+This also helps you find your ideal client (the type that can afford you!)

 You can come up with your prices by looking at similar companies and what they charge.
 You’ll also need to factor in any costs to you as well as your time spent working.

 Some people start by creating a yearly income goal and dividing their overall goal into 12 months.
-For each service, you offer you’ll need a specific price.
-You’ll also need a goal for how many of each service you want to be paid for in a year.
+For each service you offer, you should have a specific price.
+You will also need a goal for how many of each service you want to be paid for annually.

 Create a Portfolio

 As a photographer, your portfolio will say a lot about you.
-When people look at a photographer’s portfolio they expect it to be at the very least visually appealing.
+When people look at your portfolio they expect it to be at the very least visually appealing.

 Your portfolio is an area you should spend some time concentrating on before fully launching your business.
-Your portfolio should reflect the quality of work that clients can expect from you.
+It should reflect the quality of work that clients can expect from you.

-If you’re new, you’ll have to be a bit creative with what you put in your portfolio.
+If you’re new, you may have to be a bit creative with what you put in your collection.
 Try assembling some of the best photos you’ve taken on your own and offer to do volunteer work for people.

 Volunteering looks great for your business and you can add to your portfolio.
 Here are a few options for you to create an easy to access online portfolio.